 - Keep your bandage and stitches clean and dry.
-Do not remove the bandage over your wound or get it wet unless your healthcare provider says it is okay.
+Do not remove the bandage over the surgery area or get it wet unless your healthcare provider says it is okay.
 Ask when you can bathe.
 Do not trim or shorten the ends of your stitches.
 If the stitches rub against your clothing, you can put a soft gauze bandage between the stitches and your clothes.
-Strips of medical tape that were placed over your incision will start to peel off on their own.
+Strips of medical tape that were placed over the incision will start to peel off on their own.
 If they have not fallen off within 14 days, you can carefully peel them off.

 - Wash your hands.
 Always wash your hands before and after you care for your wound to prevent infection.

-- Change your bandage and clean your wound as directed.
-Ask for help if you cannot reach your wound.
-Do not put powders or lotions over your wound.
-Check your incision every day for signs of infection such as redness, swelling, or pus.
+- Change your bandage and clean the surgery area as directed.
+Ask for help if you cannot reach the area.
+Do not put powders or lotions on the area.
+Check the area every day for signs of infection such as redness, swelling, or pus.